sgoudham/mdbook-template/README.md

 ## Author Notes

-I'm still a beginner in terms of my Rust skills so I'm _definitely... probably_ sure that there are edge cases within this preprocessor, and I'm sure that the code could be extra performant.
+I'm still a beginner in terms of my Rust skills, so I'm _definitely... probably_ sure that there are edge cases within this preprocessor.

 ## Installation